The Top 10 Most Reliable Cars For New Drivers

 • Average new price: £13,000

-• Used price: from £6,000–£12,000
+• Used price: £6,000–£12,000

 Our Final Word

-Your first car is a big deal; it needs to be safe, reliable, and affordable.
+Your first car is a big deal.
+It needs to be safe, reliable, and affordable.

 All the cars above tick those boxes, giving you peace of mind while you learn the ropes.